When the closing of a physical campus is necessary due to inclement weather or other emergencies:

-Ohio State Newark strives to remain open to ensure continuity of services to its students and to the public.
+The Ohio State University at Newark strives to remain open to ensure continuity of services to its students and to the public.
 When campus is open, all students, faculty and staff are expected to make a reasonable effort to attend.
-However, campus closure may be necessary as a result of severe weather or other emergencies.
-When Ohio State Newark announces an emergency closure, all credit and non-credit classes and activities scheduled by the university will be cancelled.

-If a Level 3 Weather Emergency is declared in Licking County, classes will be cancelled and Ohio State Newark will be closed.
+If a Level 3 Snow Emergency is declared in Licking county, Ohio State Newark will close its campus and all in-person classes will be canceled.

-If a Level 1 or 2 Weather Emergency is declared in Licking County, Ohio State Newark will make every effort to remain open.
+If a Level 1 or 2 Snow Emergency is declared Ohio State Newark will make every effort to remain open.

 Campus Closure – Delayed Opening